Last updated: February 2023

 Gas central heating predominantly uses centralised control, meaning all of your radiators are managed collectively.
 So, you end up heating your entire house when you only really need your living room to be warm.
 As a result, you waste both energy and money, heating areas of the property that may not be in use.

 Not to fear though, this isn’t the case for electric heating.
 Many appliances are fitted with individual thermostats, so you can manage each one separately.
-This means you can set a different temperature and heating schedule in each room of the house to match your needs, without heating spaces unnecessarily.
+This means you can set a different temperature and heating schedule in each room of the house without heating spaces unnecessarily.
 With our many intelligent app-controlled heaters, you can do this in a few easy taps.

-Many modern electric heaters come with sophisticated controls for improved convenience and better cost-efficiency, which is already above and beyond gas central heating systems.
+Many modern electric heaters come with sophisticated controls for improved convenience and better efficiency, which is already above and beyond gas central heating systems.
 Smart electric heaters, however, are one step ahead.
-They allow for full user control in every aspect of heating, giving you access to a variety of energy-saving features such as energy usage statistics and adaptive start.
+They give you access to a variety of energy-saving features such as energy usage statistics and adaptive start.
 These features allow you to see where you can make changes to reduce your energy consumption and pre-heat your home ahead of your set schedule.

-They also allow you to manage your heating through Bluetooth, WiFi, and even your voice.
 WiFi programming provides full distance control over your heating through an app on your phone.
-This means you’re able to make changes to your heating remotely, no matter where you are in the world.
+This means making changes to your heating remotely, no matter where you are in the world.
 If you happen to leave your heating on when you’re out and about, you can switch it off with a few simple taps.
 There’s no need to worry about wasting energy or racking up those electricity bills.

 5. Maintenance costs